andysalerno/andys.page/content/posts/rust_the_hard_stuff.md

 * `input: &'a Vec<Foo>` means: "the caller will provide us a reference to some data, and this reference's lifetime becomes known to us as `'a`."
 * `-> &'a Bar` means: "the returned value is a reference to a `Bar`, and this reference is only valid during `'a`, which was determined by the input reference provided by the caller."

-But I hope by going through how the compiler is able to know this with certainty helped you strengthen your mental model, if just a little.
+I hope by going through how the compiler is able to know this with certainty helped you strengthen your mental model, if just a little.

 ## Part 2: Laying the bricks